rapid7/metasploit-framework/documentation/modules/auxiliary/badodt.md

 ## Options

+**CREATOR**
-CREATOR - This option allows you to customise the document author for the new document.
+This option allows you to customise the document author for the new document.
 This can be changed using set CREATOR New_User

+**FILENAME**
-FILENAME - This option allows you to customise the generated filename.
+This option allows you to customise the generated filename.
 This can be changed using set FILENAME salary.odt

+**LHOST**
-LISTENER - This option allows you to set the IP address of the SMB Listener that the .odt document points to This can be changed using set LISTENER 192.168.1.25
+This option allows you to set the IP address of the SMB Listener that the .odt document points to This can be changed using set LISTENER 192.168.1.25

 ## Scenarios

-### Version of software and OS as applicable

 LibreOffice 6.03 /Apache OpenOffice 4.1.5 and any version of Microsoft Windows.

   ```
   Console output